KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

         Geographic coordinates

-Attributes and measures can be given an alias whereas for measures the user has to specify the aggregation function to be used when displaying data on the map.
+For measures the user has to specify the aggregation function to be used when displaying data on the map.

 For every layer, there are different ways to display data on the map: markers, balloons, pies, clusters, heatmaps, choroplet and geography.

-The image below shows an example for layers related to the dataset *GEO DATASET TEST*.
-To select the dataset it is enough to open the associated drop down menu and select the name of the dataset.

 .. figure:: media/image108.png

         Data visualization for layers - 1

-In case of more layers the *plus* icon to the left of the *trash* icon will let the addition of new information for further layers as shown below.
+ The *plus* icon to the left of the *trash* icon will let the addition of new information for further layers as shown below.

 .. figure:: media/image109.png